andreasottosanti/SpaRTaCo_paper/README.md

 To analyse the results from **Simulation 5**, it is sufficient to substitute `Simulation$original.Cs` with `Simulation$subCluster.Cs`.

 The competing models are set as described in Section 4.2 of the article.

+&nbsp;
+## spatialLIBD data: preparation and preprocessing
+The dataset used in Section 5 of the manuscript can be preprocessed using the script `.../Analysis/spatialLIBDdata_preprocessing.R`.